wombleton/gitlaw-nz/acts/R/Riccarton Bush Act 1914.md

 ##### 19 Penalty

-*   Every person who commits any breach of any by-law under this Act is liable to a penalty not exceeding $1,000, and shall also be liable to pay the amount of any damage done by such person, which penalty and damage may be recovered in a summary way.
+*   Every person who commits any breach of any by-law under this Act is liable on conviction to a penalty not exceeding $1,000, and shall also be liable to pay the amount of any damage done by such person, which penalty and damage may be recovered in accordance with [Part 3][47] of the Summary Proceedings Act 1957\.

+    Section 19: amended, on 1 July 2013, by [section 413][48] of the Criminal Procedure Act 2011 (2011 No 81).

-    Section 19: amended, on 14 November 2012, by [section 9][47] of the Riccarton Bush Amendment Act 2012 (2012 No 4 (L)).
+    Section 19: amended, on 14 November 2012, by [section 9][49] of the Riccarton Bush Amendment Act 2012 (2012 No 4 (L)).

 ##### 20 Christchurch City Council to make annual grant